-Kavacham is an action thriller starring Bellamkonda Sai Srinivas, Kajal Aggarwal and Mehreen Pirzada in lead roles.
+Kavacham is an action thriller starring Bellamkonda Sai Srinivas, Kajal Aggarwal, and Mehreen Pirzada in lead roles.
 Naveen Chowdary Sontineni produced the film under Vamsadhara Creations.
 Sreenivas Mamilla directed it.
-Kavacham released worldwide on 07th Dec, 2018.
+Kavacham was released worldwide on 07th Dec 2018.

-Vijay (Bellamkonda Sai Srinivas) is a sincere police officer and dreams of becoming an encounter specialist.
+Vijay (Bellamkonda Sai Srinivas) is a sincere police officer who dreams of becoming an encounter specialist.
 He falls in love with a waitress, Samyuktha (Kajal Aggarwal).
-However, she disappears from his life, leaving him heart-broken.
+However, she disappears from his life, leaving him heartbroken.
 He helps a lonely girl (Mehreen Pirzada) by providing shelter.
-He is conspired into a kidnapping and eventually loses his job.
-How he finds answers, solves the conspiracy and proves his innocence forms the crux of the story.
+He is conspired in a kidnapping and eventually loses his job.
+How he finds answers, solves the conspiracy, and proves his innocence forms the crux of the story.

 Kavacham is a blend of action and thriller that works in bits and pieces.
-The film starts with recruitment of a special officer to deal with kidnap cases but it has no importance in the film.
+The film starts with the recruitment of a special officer to deal with kidnap cases but it has no importance in the film.
 The general audience would expect a criminal gang behind it but this thread is left behind.
-Majority of the first half runs on flashbacks and subtracks.
-Almost all the subtracks have little importance in the film.
+The majority of the first half runs on flashbacks and sub-tracks.
+Almost all the sub-tracks have little importance in the film.
 The interval block is exciting with a gripping sequence and a shocking interval.
 Moreover, it promises a great cat and mouse game between protagonist and antagonist but fails to reach expectations.

-The second half follows the same pattern by showing flashbacks and subtracks which have little importance in the film.
-However, some confusion is created using the subtracks to complicate the investigation.
-The film shifts between action and thriller genres effortlessly which may not be convincing to general audience.
+The second half follows the same pattern by showing flashbacks and sub-tracks which have little importance in the film.
+However, some confusion is created using the sub-tracks to complicate the investigation.
+The film shifts between action and thriller genres effortlessly which may not be convincing to the general audience.
 Although the twists are interesting, it becomes too much towards the climax.
 The heavy dose of plantings and payoffs is a mess.
 The climax is routine and predictable.

-The characters are flat and none of them change over the course of the film.
-The protagonist is established as a smart cop using the subtracks.
-It could have been better if they used main plot.
+The characters are flat and none of them change throughout the film.
+The protagonist is established as a smart cop using the sub-tracks.
+It could have been better if they used the main plot.
 The romance is non-existent and the chemistry between the lead pair is not convincing.
 The film has no emotions and many scenes appear to be mechanical.
 The pre-climax has some scope for emotional drama which is misused.
-The film becomes illogical at many levels trying to be smart.
-Overall, it’s a gripping thriller with unnecessary subtracks and illogical scenes.
+The film becomes illogical on many levels trying to be smart.
+Overall, it’s a gripping thriller with unnecessary sub-tracks and illogical scenes.